Live Healthy and Work Well

 Look for the Live Chat button on the right side of each page.

-Services provided through the EAP are voluntary and confidential.
-Utilization of the program is not reported to your employer or maintained in a personnel file.
-The only exceptions are in cases involving referrals that are subject to federal drug-free workplace policies; if you consent to share information; or if FOH is required by applicable law to report a situation to an appropriate person or office (e.g., in cases of child or elder abuse, or threats to commit self-harm or harm to others).
+Services provided through the EAP and WorkLife programs are voluntary and confidential.
+Utilization of either program is not reported to your employer or maintained in a personnel file.
+The only exceptions are cases involving referrals that are subject to federal drug-free workplace policies, if you consent to share information, or if FOH is required by applicable law to report a situation to an appropriate person or office (e.g., in cases of child or elder abuse or threats to commit self-harm or harm to others).

 What's Trending